EMS-Support-App/ems-on-scene/README.md

 ### What our Appp Looks Like:
 <img src="./screenshots/screenshot001.png" style="width:220px;">   <img src="./screenshots/screenshot002.png" style="width:220px;">   <img src="./screenshots/check-in-screenshot.png" style="width:220px;">   <img src="./screenshots/check-in-screenshot2.png" style="width:220px;">   <img src="./screenshots/bag-check-screenshot.png" style="width:220px;">   <img src="./screenshots/see-whos-checked-in-screenshot.png" style="width:220px;">   <img src="./screenshots/personnel-screenshot.png" style="width:220px;">   <img src="./screenshots/personnel-details-screenshot.png" style="width:220px;">   <img src="./screenshots/location-lookup-screenshot.png" style="width:220px;">

-### How to use this app for your own EMS Team:
+### Guide to Utilizing this App for Your EMS Team:

-1. clone this project repo
+If you're looking to streamline your EMS team's operations, this app provides a powerful solution.
+Follow these steps to set it up for your team's specific requirements:

+1.  **Clone the Project Repository:** Begin by cloning the project repository to your local environment.
+This will give you access to the app's source code and resources.

-2. deploy your own mobile web to a hosting server website.
-See: [“How to deploy web application to hosting server”](https://github.com/J-S-Lab/ems-on-scene/blob/main/web/ems-onscene/README.md).
+2.  **Deploy Your Custom Mobile Web:** Once you have the repository, deploy your customized mobile web version onto a hosting server website.
+Detailed instructions on how to do this can be found in the [“How to Deploy a Web Application to a Hosting Server” guide](https://github.com/J-S-Lab/ems-on-scene/blob/main/web/ems-onscene/README.md).
+This step ensures your app is accessible to your team members.

-3. open your mobile web page, register, and give yourself "admin" usage rights.
+3.  **Register and Grant "Admin" Privileges:** Access the deployed mobile web and complete the registration process.
+To ensure you have full control over the app's features, grant yourself "admin" usage rights during the registration.

-4. go to the Admin Menu, then to "Organization Settings."
-Enter in your ems team's name, logo, and other information.
+4.  **Configure Organization Settings:** Navigate to the Admin Menu and find the "Organization Settings" section.
+Here, input essential details such as your EMS team's name, logo, and other pertinent information.
+Customizing these settings personalizes the app for your team.

-5. go throught the Admin Menu pages, and fill in information to suit your team's structure and needs.
+5.  **Tailor Information to Your Team:** Explore the Admin Menu and delve into the various pages available.
+These pages are designed to accommodate your team's unique structure and needs.
+Fill in the information as required to accurately reflect your team's hierarchy, roles, and any other relevant details.

+By following these steps, you'll transform this app into a powerful tool that aligns with your EMS team's requirements.
+Seamlessly adapt the app's features, structure, and information to enhance your team's efficiency and communication during critical operations.

 ### To-Do List For Those Looking to Contribute to This Open Source:
  - [x] ["How to deploy web application to hosting server”](https://github.com/J-S-Lab/ems-on-scene/blob/main/web/ems-onscene/README.md)